Who Was Marilyn Monroe?

-Monroe continued to find success in a string of light comedic fare, such as How to Marry a Millionaire, with Betty Grable and Lauren Bacall.
+Monroe continued to find success in a string of light comedic fares, such as How to Marry a Millionaire, with Betty Grable and Lauren Bacall.
 The three women set out to find millionaires to marry in the film, but they find true love instead.

 'There's No Business Like Show Business' (1954)

-In 1954 Monroe starred alongside Ethel Merman and Donald O'Connor in another romantic comedy, There's No Business like Show Business, about a couple whose marriage starts to unravel when the husband (O'Connor) meets a hat-check girl (Monroe).
+In 1954, Monroe starred alongside Ethel Merman and Donald O'Connor in another romantic comedy, There's No Business Like Show Business, about a couple whose marriage starts to unravel when the husband (O'Connor) meets a hat-check girl (Monroe).